Christina Aguilera’s Skimpy Latex Number Shuts Down London Fashion Week

 — Christina Aguilera (@AccessXtina) September 16, 2019

-In November, she will perform on her “The X Tour” across the U.K. and Ireland which is also scheduled to visit Mexico in December.
+In November, she will perform on her “The X Tour” across the U.K. and Ireland, which is also scheduled to visit Mexico in December.

-In August, her debut self-titled album celebrated its 20th anniversary which kickstarted her career.
+In August, her debut self-titled album celebrated its 20th anniversary, which kick started her career.
 She announced via her Instagram that she will be honoring the record with special versions for her fans.

 After having a successful career of over two decades, it seems Aguilera’s popularity isn’t slowing down.
 On Spotify, she currently has over 13.9 million monthly listeners.
 Her single, “Say Something,” is currently her most popular at the moment on the app.